Kuwait Work Visa

 Category Details

-Dependent Benefits Spouses and children can accompany the main applicant through the family visa (dependent Iqama) sponsorship process, provided the applicant meets the minimum salary requirement (typically KWD 250–300 per month).
+Dependent Benefits Spouses and children can accompany the main applicant through the family visa (dependent Iqama) sponsorship process, provided the applicant meets the minimum salary requirement of KWD 800/month.
+Workers earning below KWD 800/month are barred from sponsoring a spouse or children.

 Family / Spouse Work Rights A separate work permit and employer sponsorship is required for the spouse to take up employment.